keardtisak02/helpdesks/README.md

-## Create New Schema Name "ticket"
+## Create New Schema Name "tickets"
 Import file tickets.sql to your schema.

 ## Available Scripts